Ready to dive into some side hustle statistics?

 In this post, I’ll dive into the latest side hustle statistics and share insights from the latest Side Hustle Nation member survey.

-45% of working Americans report having a side hustle.
+45% of working Americans report having a side hustle1.
 That amounts to roughly 70 million people.
-(Source)

 Even celebrities are getting in on the action, recognizing the value in diversifying income streams.

-According to Bankrate, 30% of side hustlers need the extra money to make ends meet.
-Perhaps more encouraging is that roughly 60% use the money primarily for savings or additional disposable income.
+According to Bankrate, 41% of side hustlers need the extra money to make ends meet.
+Another 43% plan to use the money primarily for savings or additional disposable income1.

-The Hustle found that while only half of respondents “loved” their primary job, 76% loved their side hustle.
+The Hustle found that while only half of respondents “loved” their primary job, 76% loved their side hustle4.

 When I asked Side Hustle Nation what their primary motivation was for starting a side hustle, I found personal freedom at the top of the list: